NYPL/sfr-ingest-pipeline/README.md

 UUID is preferred as it is the only identifier that is guaranteed to only return a single record.

 If no results or multiple results are found for an identifier, this will return a non-200 error message.

+## Utilities

+The API also supports a `utils` route that can provide additional functionality that supports the core functionality of the API.
+These endpoints will return statistics, specific pieces of data from the collection or other small functions that can help support large functionality.
+Each existing utility endpoint will be detailed in this section

+### Language List: (`utils/languages`) [`GET`]

+This endpoint returns a list of all languages that currently exist in the ResearchNow database.
+This allows the advanced search interface to present users with an array of all languages they might filter their results by.
+This accepts a single query parameter: `total` which accepts a boolean value (`false` by default) and which returns the total count of `Work` records associated with each language when enabled.
+This allows API users to quickly obtain a list of `Work` counts by language, enabling insights into the data and potential use as a visualization/feature.